Annuity

 Day trading is an active form of asset management where traders are generally looking to take advantage of short-term movements in the market.

-Even so, it can be beneficial for those with more active, higher-volume trading styles to set aside a portion of their income each month as savings in a longer-term portfolio, potentially in the form of annuity.
+Even so, it can be beneficial for those with more active, higher-volume trading styles to set aside a portion of their income each month as savings in a longer-term portfolio, potentially in the form of an annuity.

 Developing a nest egg or rainy day account as a complement to your active trading strategy can work to hedge risks and better secure your financial future.